areski/python-nvd3/README.rst

     </script>

 This will render in your browser to live graphs!
-To

 Check out the documentation for some live JS examples.